 - Availability Set

-Configuring availability is an important step when it comes to creating VM in Azure.
+Configuring availability is an important step when it comes to creating a VM in Azure.
 In the “Settings” tab you will be given an option to choose “Availability Set.”
 You can choose the Availability Set as an option if you want.
-It will help you determine the availability set for placing VM.
+It will help you determine the availability set for placing a VM.
 However, it is important to note that the configuration can’t be changed once the VM is created.

 This setting is for your Azure Virtual Machine storage.
 Here, you will have to choose storage for the OS disk in the VM.
-You will find two options, one “Managed Disks,” and the second is “Storage Account.”
+You will find two options, “Managed Disks,” and the second is “Storage Account.”

 The second option, “Storage Account,” is typically selected for placing the OS disk.
 Depending on which option suits you the best, you can choose either a new storage account or an existing one.

 Setting up the Network is the next step in Azure Virtual Machine.
 In this section, you have to choose the “Subnet,” “Network Security Group,” “Virtual Network” type and “Public IP Address.”
 In the “Virtual Network” section, you can either create a new VNet or choose an existing one.
 After that, select the subnet you want your VM to be placed on.
 Now, it’s time to choose the “Public IP address.”
-You have the option of creating a new public IP address or choose “None” to obtain a publicly accessible IP address.
+You have the option of creating a new public IP address or choosing “None” to obtain a publicly accessible IP address.
 In the “Network Security Group,” you will configure the outbound and inbound firewall rules to control the traffic.
 The default “Network Security Group” for Windows is Remote Desktop Protocol or RDP and SSH in Linux.

 The last step in the configuration of your Azure VM is “Monitoring.”
 This option is the “Settings” tab that gives you three monitoring configurations to choose from: “Boot Diagnostics,” “Guest OS Diagnostics,” and lastly, “Diagnostics Storage Account.”
 The “Boost Diagnostics” option allows you to view the console output and take screenshots.
-In the “Guest OS Diagnostics,” you disable or enable the Guest OS Diagnostic metrics for VM.
+In the “Guest OS Diagnostics,” you disable or enable the Guest OS Diagnostic metrics for the VM.
 It helps you stay updated on applications and create alerts.
 The last element of the monitoring settings is “Diagnostics Storage Account”.
 In this, you have the option of either creating a new or choosing an existing Azure storage account.
 This is where the diagnostic metrics will be written.